2014 FCHC Writing Contest

 c.
 Include the title on the first page.

-· Directors will be notified of their winning entries no later than January 22, 2013.
+· Directors will be notified of their winning entries by the conference registration date

 · All entries will be judged by a panel of at least three judges from a variety of academic disciplines in community colleges and universities.

 · The judges will look for scholarship, creativity, style, and correct standard English.